opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.10.1.md

 ### Security Kibana Plugin

-* Plugin built using Kibana new plugin platform.
+* Kibana security plugin is now implementated on top of Kibana's new plugin platform.

 ### SQL